"a highly impressive ensemble..."

-The Delta Piano Trio was founded in Salzburg (Austria) by three young Dutch performers: violinist Gerard Spronk, cellist Irene Enzlin and pianist Vera Kooper.
+The Delta Piano Trio was founded in 2013 in Salzburg (Austria) by three Dutch performers: violinist Gerard Spronk, cellist Irene Enzlin and pianist Vera Kooper.

-In a world of globalized uniformity the trio stands out by its personal sound, dedication and natural youthful vigor.
-Their playing is honest, un-affected and passionate, merging three personalities into one musical entity.
+In a world of globalized uniformity the trio stands out with its personal sound, dedication and natural vigour.
+Their playing is honest, unaffected and passionate, merging three strong personalities into one musical entity.
 They approach chamber music as a form of communication, an exchange of ideas, and a shared road of reflection, discovery and evolution.
-Aiming to shape it’s own path, the Delta Piano Trio has an eclectic and personal choice of repertoire, encompassing the entire range of the piano trio literature.
+Aiming to shape its own path, the Delta Piano Trio has an eclectic and personal choice of repertoire, encompassing the entire range of the piano trio literature.

 "Regarded by fellow musicians as one of the most promising young ensembles, the Delta Piano Trio have made a name for themselves with their raw, uncompromising musicianship, their energy and a willingness to invest oneself beyond comfort..."